Courses and Schedule

 Program Overview

-Students will choose a subject and participate in one introductory college-level engineering course for the duration of their session.
+Students will choose a subject and participate in one of these college-level engineering courses for the duration of their session.
 The program also features electives, college preparation, support from Columbia students, and other workshops.
 Please note that SHAPE is a pre-college program taught by faculty, but it does not provide college credit.

-Note: SHAPE 2023 will continue to be an in person program.
-Admitted students must follow Columbia University's public health protocols, which include vaccination against COVID-19, masking, and distancing where appropriate.
+Note: SHAPE 2024 will continue to be an in-person, commuter program.
+Admitted students must be compliant with Columbia University's public health requirements.

-Please see below for a list of courses offered in session 1 and session 2.
+Below is a list of courses in session 1 and session 2 of Summer 2024.
 Please note that if you are accepted to SHAPE you will be able to confirm or adjust your course and session interest again at that time.

 Courses